gellmr/App472.Solution/README.md

 - setupadmin
 - sysadmin

+(Note - probably only needed `sysadmin` ...I need to research this further.)

 Click OK

 (Note - we have granted server roles to `App472`.
 SQL Express also allows us to grant database roles.
 But we dont need to, because the permissions granted at the server level will propagate to the database level).